naistangz/Technical_Training/docs/Week9_Networking/README.md

 **Subnet or EC2 instance?**\
 - SGs are tied to an instance whereas Network ACLs are tied to the subnet level
 - Instances in the subnet with an associated NACL will follow rules of NACL.
-- SGs have to be assigned explicitly to the instance, meaning any instances within the subnet group gets the rule applied
+- SGs have to be assigned explicitly to the instance, meaning any instances within the subnet group gets the rule applied.

+## Routing Table
+- A **routing table** or **routing information base (RIB)**, is a data table stored in a router or a network host that lists the routes to particular network destinations.
+- A set of rules, often viewed in table format, that is used to determine where data packets travelling over an [IP](#what-is-an-ip) will be directed.